-The Reverb button opens a selection of parameters.
-Each parameter is described in the "Parameters" section starting on page 24.
+The Reverb button opens a selection of parameters that are pertinent to the selected algorithm.
+Each parameter is described in the "Parameters" section starting on page 38.
 This edit page also includes an Infinite button (which lets the reverb echoes continue endlessly) and a Damping button (which controls the high frequency damping of the signal during the reverb tail).
 It may be considered analogous to air absorption.